Yahweasel/aokv/README.md

 compression function *happens* to output a byte sequence in which the fifth byte is `{`, then it isn't used, and the data is written uncompressed, even if compression would have reduced the size.

+The footer is the distance, in bytes, back from the footer itself to the nearest index block.

+### Index blocks

+An index block is an index of all of the key-value pairs written so far.
+It consists of a block header, an index, and a footer.

+The block header consists of three 32-bit unsigned integers.
+The first two are just identification magic, and are always 0x564b4f41, 0x93c1af98.
+The third is the length of the index, in bytes.

+The index is a JSON-encoded mapping of keys to [size, offset] pairs.
+The sizes and offsets are absolute.

+It is possible to recreate any AOKV file's index without an index block, but for large files, it is much faster to recreate with it.

+The footer is the same as in KVP blocks.